 Guide

 CRMs track what people entered.
 Your inbox tracks what actually happened.
 This guide aggregates email and calendar data across team accounts to map the real communication network between your organization and external companies.
 Identify key stakeholders, find warm introduction paths, and flag single-threaded risk.
-Works with Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.
+Works across all major email providers.

 What a communication network map reveals

-According to Gartner’s 2024 B2B Buying Report, the average B2B deal involves 6-10 decision makers.
-A contact map built from actual communication data answers four questions no CRM can:
+A communication network map built from email and calendar data shows the real relationships between your organization and external companies.
+According to Gartner’s 2024 B2B Buying Report, the average B2B deal involves 6-10 decision makers — yet most CRMs capture fewer than half of those interactions.
+A contact map derived from actual communication answers four questions manual data entry cannot:

 - Who actually talks to whom?
 Not what someone typed into a CRM field, but verified by email threads and calendar invites.
 If Alice exchanged 47 emails with Bob at Acme, that relationship exists whether or not it was logged.